 Your options will depend on the treatment you had.
-If you had surgery, you may be offered radiation therapy, and if you had radiation therapy, you may be offered further radiation therapy, surgery or other treatments.
-If the cancer has spread beyond the prostate, ADT is usually recommended and sometimes radiation therapy may be recommended.
+If you had surgery, you may be offered radiation therapy.
+If you had radiation therapy, some people may be offered further radiation therapy, while others may have the option of surgery or other treatments.
+If the cancer has spread beyond the prostate, ADT is usually suggested and sometimes radiation therapy.
 Surgery may be an option in some cases.
-You may be offered palliative treatment to manage symptoms (see page 43).
+You may be offered palliative treatment to manage symptoms (see page 44).